 9. Do: Rehearse your lines

 How to break up with your girlfriend?
 To make sure that you get the intended message across, you must rehearse what you’re going to say.
+And if you are going to break up with long term girlfriend, understand that the conversation will be stressful.
 That’s because announcing the decision to break up can be an emotionally vulnerable and overwhelming moment.
 You may not be able to wing it in that state of mind.

 As a result, you could end up saying thing that can make the situation worse or more complicated.
 So, before you have the talk with her, take sometime to practice your lines.
 Talking in front of a mirror is a great way to assess whether you’re saying the right things in the right way, and if your words are having the desired effect.